Orthotics Frequently Asked Questions (FAQs)

 What does an orthotist do?

 An Orthotist is a professional in healthcare that provides orthoses.
 They also fit orthoses to injured, unstable or any body part that needs support.
+They also align orthotics to make sure they fit you properly.
 Also, an Orthotist creates custom-fit and designed braces and splints.
 A doctor will prescribe an orthotic which you will then bring to an Orthotist.

 You may have seen across the site that all our Orthotists have certificates.
 What does one need to be a Certified Orthotist and provide the best care?
 A Certified Orthotist in Canada needs a certification from the Canadian Board for Certification of Prosthetists and Orthotists (CBCPO).
 Also, Orthotics Prosthetics Canada (OPC) is the organization that offers this certification.
 You can find more about the requirements here.